google/go-containerregistry/cmd/ko/README.md

 ### Overriding the base for particular imports

-Some of your binaries may have requirements that are a more unique, and you want to direct `ko` to use a particular base image for just those binaries.
+Some of your binaries may have requirements that are a more unique, and you may want to direct `ko` to use a particular base image for just those binaries.

 The base image `ko` uses can be changed by adding the following to `.ko.yaml`: